Emotional Shutdown, Numbness, and Dissociation

 • Escape or self-protection wasn’t possible

-• You had to stay functional despite pain
+• You had to stay functional despite ongoing pain

 The Cost of Staying Disconnected

-While shutdown and dissociation are protective, they can come with long-term costs.
+While protective, shutdown and dissociation can create long-term challenges:

-• Feeling detached from your own needs or desires
+• Detachment from your own needs or desires

 • Trouble making decisions